lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 On this page you can browse and filter books.

+You can search by title and description.

-You can currently
+You can filter results by

-- Filter by publisher
+- Publisher
-- Filter by author
+- Author
-- Filter by minimum rating
+- Minimum rating
-- Filter by year published
+- Year published
-- Filter by number of pages
+- Number of pages
-- Filter by genre
+- Genre

+After applying a filter you will get an updated account on the amount of results you currently have from your filter options, as well as accounts on how that number will change by further applying filters.

 You can also sort the results in either ascending or descending order by either the books name, the authors name, or by the publishers name.